 Instead of white bread, fill up with whole grains such as quinoa, rye, millet, amaranth, oats, barley or brown rice—going for organic varieties whenever possible.

 Instead of toxic trans-fats, use healthy oils such as olive oil, coconut oil, sesame oil, butter, and ghee—which are deeply healing and nourishing for the body.
 These are the best tips for immune boosting foods!
-Now let's see what we can eat to boost your immune system with food!
+Now let's see what we can eat to support your immune system with food!

 Now that you know which substances are best avoided, let's explore what makes for a healthy, clean and immune-boosting diet.